 “It is funny.”
 The next instant, the chiding grin drops from his face.
 “Now, pack whatever you want to take with you.
 You’re leaving before dawn.”
 He lifts from the couch and strides out the door, Eleanora following on his heels and compassionately glancing back at me.

 “Does this stupid castle have Wi-Fi?”
 I grumble after them.

-The light bulbs explode above my head and thousand tiny glass shards rain down on me in the dark.
+The lightbulbs explode above my head, and a thousand tiny glass shards rain down on me in the dark.

 I guess that means no.

 I’ve never been out of the United States before; thus I haven’t yet had to travel in a goddamn coffin.
 Usually, we can arrange for night flights or just take the cars to get where we need to go within the country.
 But Romania—with a stopover in Paris?
 Not possible.
 So, here I am, sealed away in this little, itty-bitty, three-by-eight-foot prison.
 And already after the bumpy takeoff, I know this is going to be the worst eighteen hours of my life.
 Anybody would become claustrophobic in here.

 Hopefully, Uncle Vlad has some sleepless years because of this.